Conditional styles

 Pseudo-elements

-In addition to pseudo-classes, the styling system includes support for standard CSS pseudo-elements, which allow you to style specific parts of an element that don't appear in the element tree, such as ::before, ::after, or ::placeholder.
+In addition to pseudo-classes, Nordcraft includes support for standard CSS pseudo-elements, which allow you to style specific parts of an element that don't appear in the element tree, such as ::before, ::after, or ::placeholder.

 Info

-For more information on pseudo-elements, refer to the MDN documentation on pseudo-elements.
+For more information on pseudo-elements, see the MDN documentation on pseudo-elements.

 Class-based styles

-Add classes to elements through the attributes tab and then create conditional styles for those classes.
+You can add classes to elements using the attributes panel, and then create conditional styles for those classes.

 Example